dipladenia bush

 In natural themed landscapes, they are left to grow and spread in whichever direction they please as long as the other plants are not disturbed.

-This vine is a suitable addition to landscapes where people are often present, like parks and gardens.
+These flowering plants are a suitable addition to landscapes where people are often present, like parks and gardens.
 Its beautiful and showy flowers served as an attraction, not only to humans but also to wildlife, like bees and birds.

 The dipladenia is also a good plant for green walls and vertical gardens.
 Thanks to its dense leaves and colorful flowers, it can serve as a good backdrop, same with serving as a privacy screen or shade.